roy-eugene049/100-days-of-code/log.md

 **Today's Progress**: Went through the basics of understanding Redux.

+### Day 10: November 4, 2021
+##### (Dived into deeper into Redux)

+**Today's Progress**: Learnt about the core concepts that Redux sticks by.
+This includes the 'Single source of truth', 'state is read-only', actions and reducers.

+**Thoughts**: Redux was created to make state management predictable, providing a single state container and strict rules on how state can be changed.

 ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.